anton-ptashnik/ps-nat3-resolver/README.md

 # IP address of your console.
 Find it in console Settings->Network->View connection info
 # Put your value in between quotes
 PS_IP=''

-# OPTIONAL param
-# SSH key for server setup.
-Put your own if available or leave as is to autogenerate
-SSH_KEY_PATH=''
 ```

 Parameters the script cannot work without are marked as REQUIRED, others are OPTIONAL and can be left empty.
-Fill params, close the file and run the command below to apply changes.
+Once parameters are filled the script is ready for work.
+Now all commands can be run as provided in `Usage`, without a preceding `cd` command and `./` before the script name.

 Note that the script is a CLI application (non-GUI) so it should be run from a Terminal window.
-Find and open a Terminal app then run the script specifying a needed command, `init` in this case:
+Find and open a Terminal app then run the script specifying a needed command, for instance `up`:

 ```
 cd <path-to-script-folder>
-sudo psnat3resolver init
+sudo psnat3resolver up
 ```

-Where `<path-to-script-folder>` is a placeholder for an actual path to a script folder.

-Once `init` is done the script is ready for work.
-Now all commands can be run as provided in `Usage`, without a preceding `cd` command and `./` before the script name.

 To uninstall use the corresponding script: